-Abstract: Increasing human impact on the Tatra Mountains water resources exerted by local residents, tourists, and ski lobby prompted the Tatra National Park to install a modern monitoring network launched in 2008 (42 digital water gauges).
-The Tatra Mountains streams are characterized by a simple hydrologic regime with one flood season lasting from April to July.
-Up to 75% of the annual river runoff outflows from the Tatra Mountains catchments in the summer half-year season (May-October).
+Abstract: Increasing human impact on the Tatra Mountains water resources exerted by local residents and tourists, and ski lobby prompted the Tatra National Park to install a modern monitoring network launched in 2009 (42 digital water gauges).
+Increasing human impact on the Tatra Mountains water resources exerted by local residents and tourists, and ski lobby prompted the Tatra National Park to install a modern monitoring network launched in 2009 (42 digital water gauges).
+The Tatra Mountains water resources exerted by local residents and tourists, and ski lobby prompted the Tatra National Park to install a modern monitoring network launched in 2009 (42 digital water gauges).
+The Tatra Mountains streams are characterized by a simple hydrologic regime with one flood season, with the exception of Poroniec stream.
+Elevated runoff occurs from April to July.
+Between 60% and 75% of the annual river runoff outflow in the summer half-year season (May-October).
 The contribution of base flow is between 30% and 55% and it tends to be the highest in catchments with a relatively high carbonate rock content as well as in catchments with substantial thickness of fluvioglacial cover and moraine cover.
-The highest spring discharge is attributed to vaucluse springs (Chochołowskie, Goryczkowe, Lodowe Źródło, Olczyskie, Bystrej) which have recharge area beyond the topographic catchments.
-Two hydrographic regions have been identified in the Tatra National Park dependent on geology complex, which determines water circulation patterns as well as groundwater and surface water: the Tatra Mountains region (I) and flysch region (II).
-The Tatra Mountains region consists of three subregions: crystalline subregion (Ia), high mountain, karst, limestone, dolomite subregion (Ib), and dolomite, shale, middle mountain subregion (Ic).
+The highest spring discharge is attributed to vaucluse springs (Bystrej, Olczyskie, Goryczkowe) which have recharge area beyond the topographic catchments.

-Keywords: vaucluse springs, runoff, streams, hydrological regions
+Keywords: river and spring discharge, runoff, streams

-Hydrological network
+Hydrographic network

-The first water level gauges in streams in the Polish Tatra Mountains were operating in the 1960s (Białka, Cicha Woda) and 1970s (Poroniec, Potok Kościeliski, Czarny Dunajec).
-These gauges were installed by the national service i.e. the Institute of Meteorology and Water Resources.
-Subsequently, the scientific group led by Prof. Danuta Małecka from the University of Warsaw (Małecka 1984) has operated a network of gauges supervised by the Tatra National Park (TNP) to 1999.
+In addition to the five IMGW national network water gauges installed in the Tatra Mountains streams in the 1970s, Prof. Danuta Małecka from the University of Warsaw has operated a network of gauges in the Tatra Mountains.
+This network was placed under the administrative care of Tatra National Park (TPN) in 1999.
 TNP staff have been monitoring water levels at 29 gauges ever since.
 The number of water level measurements varies seasonally from 4 to 15 per month.
 Human impact exerted by local residents and tourists on the Tatra Mountains water resources prompted TNP to install a modern monitoring network for both groundwater and surface water as part of its standard water monitoring work.
-This new network launched in 2008 includes 42 digital water gauges that measure water levels and temperatures at least once per hour (Fig. 5.1).
-An additional 11 monitoring sites were activated in 2013 that gauge physical and chemical characteristics of water in two river catchments: Bystra and Sucha Woda (Zelazny et al. 2013-2016).
+This new network launched in 2009 and includes 42 digital water gauges that measure water levels and temperatures at least once per hour (Fig. 5.1).
+An additional 11 monitoring sites were activated in 2013 that gauge physical and chemical characteristics of water in two river catchments: Bystra and Sucha Woda.
 The results are viewable online.
 Furthermore, hydrologic monitoring is performed in the Kościeliski Potok catchment, which is affected by deforestation caused by very strong, gusty winds and the bark beetle.
 This program has been in effect since 2014 and focused on the effect of deforestation on catchment water resources.
-In addition to providing research material, these types of monitoring efforts help assess development projects in and around TNP, as well as assist in determining limits of water resources exploitation (Peksa 2010, 2013; Pociask-Karteczka, Ed.
+In addition to providing research material, these types of monitoring efforts help assess development projects in and around TNP, as well as assist in determining limits of water resources exploitation (Pęksa 2010, 2013; Pociask-Karteczka, Ed.
 2013).